 in place order or stay at

 home order.
-Our regular readers know that The Spitz Law Firm has
+Our regular readers know that Spitz, The Employee’s Law Firm has

 been tracking the impact of Covid-19, and its impact on employment law for

 Handling Of The Coronavirus (Covid-19) Outbreak; Employment